Use of Student Learning Evidence

 Use of General Education Competency data for the competencies Critical and Creative Thinking (the QEP) represents another significant area in which data are being used by faculty to shape student learning.

-- Each co-curricular program is required to report how direct evidence gathered during the assessment process has been used to improve the program.
+- Each DASA program is required to report how direct evidence gathered during the assessment process has been used to improve the program.
 If the evidence gathered demonstrates a need for improvement, the faculty or staff within the program decides on the appropriate action.
 Examples of how programs use direct evidence to improve student learning are showcased below.

 - Showcase examples